karx/karx.github.io/homeSwitch/README.md

 ## Deliverables
 The deliverables are listed below.
-* Devices.
+* Device - firmwares
-To be installed in 1 Fitso facility, and 50% spare**.
+This would include the source codes along with a protoype device to demonstrate the working system.

 * Software
-Access top level Git repositories for the Dashboard, on-premise portal, and admin interface package.
+Access top level Git repositories for the User App and Admin SDK

-* Documentation and graphical depictions of the new proposed Smart Fitso Facility System.
+* Documentation and graphical depictions of the new proposed homeSwitch System.

 ## Customer Responsibilities